Salvation

 - John 3:16

 In the same way God grafts us back into Himself and the element that holds us into place, so to speak, is faith.
-This is the key doctrine of the Christian religion - salvation by faith through grace.
-In other words, Because of God's kindness (grace) He offers us salvation (rescue) based on our faith in Jesus Christ and not based on personal goodness or human effort.
+This is the key doctrine of the Christian religion: salvation by faith through grace.
+In other words, because of God's kindness (grace) He offers us salvation (rescue) based on our faith in Jesus Christ and not based on personal goodness or human effort.

 Paul the Apostle says it this way:

-- Rom.
-3:21-22
+- Romans 3:21-22

-Of course there are many facets and details to the Christian religion I have not mentioned here and will discuss in our next two lessons, but the issue of salvation and how it is produced by God and received by man is the core teaching of the Bible and Christianity.
+Of course there are many facets and details to the Christian religion I have not mentioned here and will discuss in our next two chapters, but the issue of salvation and how it is produced by God and received by man is the core teaching of the Bible and Christianity.
 Now there are some questions that naturally arise from this teaching and what most of us already know about Christianity.

 What is faith and what exactly are we to believe?

-There are many other teachings and details of the Christian faith that one must know and understand and believe, however, for salvation's sake the essential belief is what we believe about Jesus Christ.
+There are many other teachings and details of the Christian faith that one must know and understand and believe, however, for salvation's sake, the essential belief is what we believe about Jesus Christ.
 Of course this belief includes our trust that His death pays for our sins and our faith in Him makes us right before God.

 What about repentance and baptism?